Identification and estimation of mediational effects of longitudinal modified treatment policies: Motivating application

 \subsection{Time-varying variables, mediator, and modified treatment policy}

 This study uses data at the daily level, and study time begins on the day of hospitalization.
 The treatment variable is categorized into three levels: no supplemental oxygen, supplemental oxygen not including IMV, and IMV.
 The main goal is to estimate the overall causal effect of IMV on mortality/survival rates and to decompose it into effects operating through AKI and effects operating independently of it.
-To measure the total effect of IMV on survival, we posit an intervention that would delay IMV by one day among patients who received IMV for more than one day and would prevent IMV for patients who received IMV for exactly one day.
-We refer to this intervention as a ``one-day delay in intubation.''
-This relatively modest intervention (as opposed to one that delayed intubation by long) is motivated by a desire to preserve positivity (\ref{ass:pos}\ref{ass:posA}) and avoid extreme inverse propensity score weights.
+To measure the total effect of IMV on survival, we posit an intervention that would assign a noninvasive type of oxygen support to patients requiring oxygen support.
+This relatively modest intervention (as opposed to one that requires everyone to receive the same level of oxygen support) is motivated by a desire to preserve positivity (\ref{ass:pos},\ref{ass:posA}) and avoid extreme inverse propensity score weights.
 In actuality, 381 of the patients received intubation during the time period considered.

 Formally, for $A_t\in\{0,1,2\}$ corresponding to the end of day $t$, $0$ indicates no supplemental oxygen, $1$ indicates supplemental oxygen not including IMV, and $2$ indicates IMV.
 We consider the following intervention: